Click the character to replay. Press Try drawing to write it yourself.

 V 动词 dòngcí

 担 dān (to carry on a shoulder pole; to bear a load) + 心 xīn (heart).
 Lit. "to carry the weight of the heart."
-Worry as a physical burden — the heart becomes heavy, something you have to haul around all day.
+Worry as a physical burden: the heart becomes heavy, something you haul around all day.
 One of the most common emotional verbs in everyday Mandarin.
 Parents 担心 children; friends 担心 each other; students 担心 exams.

 别担心,我会照顾好自己的。